kolov/mirador/README.md

 # mirador
 ## If anything changes, we'll tell the browser.
 Immediately.

-Live reload on source changes for Clojure Ring applications
+Live reload on changes in static files and Enlive templates for Clojure Ring applications

 ## Usage